LAION-AI/CLAP/README.md

     --datasetinfos "train" "unbalanced_train" "balanced_train" \
     --datasetpath <webdataset_tar_path>
 ```

+Here, ``model`` is set to choose the model from src/open_clip/model_configs/.
+Note that only 'PANN' and 'HTS-AT' models are supported, while others are image encoder models for previous CLIP.

+And ``wandb-notes`` is set to report the log into the [wandb](https://github.com/wandb/client); ``datasetnames`` and ``datasetinfors`` are set to configure the dataset training and evalutaion specifications.
+Further information can be refered in ``src/training/params.py``

 To train on a multi-GPU machine, please run the following command.
 Please feel checkout the help documentation in the argparse in ``params.py``.
 ```
 torchrun --nproc_per_node 8  -m training.main \